The Tudor "Snowflake" Submariner Collector's Guide

 Collectors use the name “Snowflake” to refer the Tudor Submariners with reference numbers 7016/0, 7021/0, 9104/0, and 9411/0 produced from 1969 to 1975 and some newer reissue models.
 These watches featured square hour markers and a unique hand style that distinguished them back then, and still distinguish them today, from other watches.
-The Tudor Snowflake Submariner’s unique features differentiated the watch from its older brother, these distinct features differentiated the Tudor Submariner "Snowflake" from its older brother, the Rolex Submariner.
+The Tudor Snowflake Submariner’s unique features differentiated the watch from its older brother, the Rolex Submariner.

 Tudor Snowflake Submariners, like other Submariners produced by the brand, were supplied to the Marine Nationale French Navy, which became a testing bed for Tudor’s Submariner line .
 As a result, these watches eventually became tool watches for the French Military.

 Although a diver’s watch at its core, the Tudor Submariner “Snowflake” was also fashioned to be suitable and elegant enough for everyday use .
 Tudor positioned these watches as budget-friendly alternatives to the Submariners produced by its parent company, Rolex .

 The Tudor Snowflake series is the brand’s second generation of Submariners.
 Tudor’s first generation was released in 1954, when the company introduced its first line of diver watches- the Tudor Oyster Prince Submariners – beginning with reference number 7922 and ending with reference number 7928.

 In 1954, Tudor released its first two Submariners, ref.
 7922 and ref.
 7928